DataBiosphere/azul/README.md

 The registration of the service account is handled automatically during ``make deploy``.
 To register  without deploying, run ``make -C terraform sam``.
 The authorization must be performed manually by a developer with administrator access to the SAM group that controls access to TDR.
-Currently that group is called `JadeStewards-dev`. *Jade* is the Broad-internal codename for TDR.
+Currently that group is called `azul-dev`.

-A member of the *Jade stewards* group has read and write access to TDR, and an *administrator* of that group can add other accounts to it, and optionally make them administrators, too.
-Once you are an administrator of the Jade stewards group, you can add your personal Azul deployment's service account to the group.
+A member of the `azul-dev` group has read access to TDR, and an *administrator* of that group can add other accounts to it, and optionally make them administrators, too.
+Once you are an administrator of `azul-dev`, you can add your personal Azul deployment's service account to the group.
 You can also add other Azul developers and make them administrators, too.
 Before your account can be added to the group, it needs to be registered with SAM:

 1. Log into Google Cloud by running